CZboop/JSTOR-Semantic-Search/README.md

 To get set up with Python and the dependencies to run this project:

 * If Python is not installed, install it from [this link](https://www.python.org/downloads/).
-* Clone this repository, then navigate to the directory it is in.
+* Clone this repository, then navigate to the directory it is in and the/backend folder.
 * Set up a virtual environment using:
 ```$ python -m venv <evironment_name>```
 * Activate the virtual environment.
 For Windows cmd, this is done using: